 kislenko.com

-Our panel guests will be:
+Our guests will be:

-Their talk will be held in-person on Wednesday, April 10th between 6:30 and 8:30 pm in ENG 103 (the Vari Engineering Building, 245 Church Street, Toronto).
+Their talk will be held in-person on Wednesday, October 9th between 6:30 and 8:30 pm in ENG 103 (the Vari Engineering Building, 245 Church Street, Toronto).
 Attendance is free and everyone is welcome.

 Founded in 2005, the IID is a non-partisan, student-led forum designed to engage all members of the TMU community on major events and issues in contemporary global affairs through reasoned, objective, and scholarly discourse.
 For further details about the IID and our series please see http://iid.kislenko.com or contact the IID student leaders at iidseries@gmail.com

-posted under Announcements | Comments Off on International Issues Discussion (IID) series talk on international challenges to democracy
+posted under Announcements | Comments Off on International Issues Discussion (IID) series talk on Canada’s Military

-Dr. Kislenko’s Office Hours
+Dr. Kislenko’s Contact Info and Office Hours

 January10